Sarah627/Java_miniatures/README.md

 We also refer to methods as routines and other words will be mentioned later, for now remember the word "reusable".

-note: if you experienced other languages other than java you may find that methods are called functions, but with a programming language which is sticked to Object Oriented concepts you'll find the word 'method' is the convention here.
+note: if you experienced other languages other than java you may find that methods are called functions, but with a programming language which is attached to Object-Oriented concepts you'll find the word 'method' is the convention here.

 methods can be: